Saul Bellow

 How many books has Saul Bellow written?

 Saul Bellow has written 34 books excluding contributions to anthologies.
-13 Standalone Novels, 2 Short Stories/Novellas, 1 book in the Play, 10 books in the Collections, 8 books in the Non-Fiction Books.
+13 Standalone Novels, 2 Short Stories/Novellas, 1 book in the Play, 10 Collections, 7 Non-Fiction Books, 1 book in the Literary Conversations Series.